peklaiho/madlisp/README.md

 The first argument to `fn` is a list of bindings which are used as arguments to the created function.
 The second argument is the function body.

 A function is applied or "called" when a list is evaluated.
 The function is the first item of the list and the remaining items are arguments to the function.
-When a function is applied, a new environment is created where the bindings are bound to the given arguments, and then the function body is evaluated in this new environment.
+When a function is applied, a new environment is created where the bindings are bound to the given arguments, and the function body is then evaluated in this new environment.

-So we can apply the above function directly by putting it inside a list and giving it some arguments:
+We can apply the above function directly by putting it inside a list and giving it some arguments:

 ```text
 > ((fn (a b) (+ a b)) 1 2)